-Contrary to the DC component where the employer contribution is predetermined based on a defined formula and is allocated to each plan member's individual account, the Company contribution under the DB component is not allocated to each individual.
-Rather, Air Canada Rouge contributes, as a whole, the amount which, along with total employee contributions paid, will be sufficient to fund the benefits for all employees.
+Contrary to defined contribution plans where the employer contribution is predetermined based on a defined formula and is allocated to each plan member's individual account, the Company contribution under a DB plan such as your pension plan is not allocated to each individual.
+Rather, Air Canada contributes, as a whole, the amount which, along with total employees' contributions paid, will be sufficient to fund the benefits for all employees.